-- Children's Social Services (or equivalent) has lead responsibility for investigating all allegations or suspicions of abuse where there is a concern about a child. - Adult Social Services (or equivalent) has lead responsibility for investigating all allegations or suspicions of abuse when concerned about the welfare of an adult. - Where an allegation suggests that a criminal offence may have been committed then the police should be contacted as a matter of urgency. - Having liaised with the statutory authorities, please inform National Safeguarding coordinator, Sarah Bale. - We will follow the requirements for UK legislation in relation to safeguarding children and adults and good practice recommendations. - We will act in accordance with national and local safeguarding guidance such as laid out in Working Together to Safeguard Children 2018 and acknowledge that "safeguarding children is everyone's responsibility" and that "everyone who comes into contact with children and families has a role to play". - We will liaise with the local statutory safeguarding partnerships such as the Local Safeguarding Children Board (LSCB), Safeguarding Adult Board (SAB) or any other local safeguarding mechanisms. - We are committed to building constructive links with statutory and voluntary agencies involved in safeguarding and sharing relevant information.
+- Children's Social Services (or equivalent) has lead responsibility for investigating all allegations or suspicions of abuse where there is a concern about a child. - Adult Social Services (or equivalent) has lead responsibility for investigating all allegations or suspicions of abuse when concerned about the welfare of an adult. - Where an allegation suggests that a criminal offence may have been committed then the police should be contacted as a matter of urgency. - Having liaised with the statutory authorities, please inform National Safeguarding Team. - We will follow the requirements for UK legislation in relation to safeguarding children and adults and good practice recommendations. - We will act in accordance with national and local safeguarding guidance such as laid out in Working Together to Safeguard Children 2023 and acknowledge that "safeguarding children is everyone's responsibility" and that "everyone who comes into contact with children and families has a role to play".
+We also recognise the six main principles of safeguarding in according to the Care Act: empowerment, prevention, protection, proportionality, partnerships and accountability. - We will liaise with the local statutory safeguarding partnerships such as the Local Safeguarding Children Board (LSCB), Safeguarding Adult Board (SAB) or any other local safeguarding mechanisms. - We are committed to building constructive links with statutory and voluntary agencies involved in safeguarding and sharing relevant information.